iter8-tools/iter8/mkdocs/docs/tutorials/istio/gitops/argocd.md

 ## Step 4.
 Argo CD Setup

-The output from the previous step will provide instructions on how to access Argo CD UI to setup your Argo CD app.
+The output from the previous step will provide instructions on how to access the Argo CD UI to setup your Argo CD app.
 You might see something similar to:

 ```shell
 Your Argo CD installation is complete